 Unfortunately, we spent so much time comparison shopping for electronics that we had to skip visiting Kampong Glam. 🙁

-Unfortunately the temple was closed so we could only view it from the outside and admire its architecture.
-If we ever get to enter its doors we will be sure to visit the 10,000 Buddhas Pagoda on the roof, which has a large Tibetan-style prayer wheel.
+Unfortunately, the temple was closed so we could only view it from the outside and admire its architecture.
+If we ever get to enter its doors, we will make it a point to see the 10,000 Buddhas Pagoda on the roof, which has a large Tibetan-style prayer wheel.

-Since that option was out, we walked down some of the side streets and main streets hoping to discover what some of the Chinese markets had to offer.
-One Chinese herb shop looked especially inviting, but as it was already mid-afternoon we kept going … and were intrigued to find a Hindu temple smack-dab in the midst of Chinatown.
-How curious!
+Since that option was out, we walked down some of the side streets and main streets, hoping to discover what some of the Chinese markets had to offer.
+One Chinese herb shop looked especially interesting, but as it was already mid-afternoon we kept going … and discovered a Hindu temple smack-dab in the midst of Chinatown.
+What?!

 From atop the wheel I could see that I had been wrong about the city: Singapore is not just a single, small island with a bunch of high-rises.
 It's a collection of hilly islands with lots of greenery and very attractive, older neighborhoods too.

 On our way down the Flyer's ramp we passed a fish spa.
 Intrigued, we just had to try it.
 We rationalized it would be good to pamper ourselves before another long flight, sigh only a few hours from now.
 These little “doctor fish” — about the size of big guppies — like to dine on dead skin.
 After the attendant sanitized our feet we settled onto benches along one of their ponds and dangled our toes in the water.
 Soon they were delicately nibbling away at our calluses.

 What an incredible experience!
 Any imaginings about Amazonian piranhas immediately disappeared.
 It felt like we had dipped our feet into a vat of champagne and thousands of little tiny bubbles were popping on our skin.
 For about $15, it was the most unique pedicure we have ever had … and definitely worth doing again.

 Would you try it?